streamlit/docs/content/develop/concepts/architecture/fragments.md

 When a user interacts with an input widget inside a fragment, only the fragment reruns instead of the full script.
 When a user interacts with an input widget outside a fragment, the full script reruns as usual.

 If you run the code above, the full script will run top to bottom on your app's initial load.
-If you flip the toggle button in your running app, the first fragment (`toggle_and_text()`) will rerun which will redraw the toggle and text area while leaving everything else unchanged.
-If you then click the checkbox, the second fragment (`filter_and_file()`) will rerun and consequently redraw the checkbox and file uploader.
+If you flip the toggle button in your running app, the first fragment (`toggle_and_text()`) will rerun, redrawing the toggle and text area while leaving everything else unchanged.
+If you click the checkbox, the second fragment (`filter_and_file()`) will rerun and consequently redraw the checkbox and file uploader.
 Everything else remains unchanged.
-Finally, if you click the update button, the full script will rerun and Streamlit will redraw everything.
+Finally, if you click the update button, the full script will rerun, and Streamlit will redraw everything.

 ![Diagram of fragment execution flow](/images/concepts/fragment_diagram.png)

-## Fragment returns and interacting with the rest of your app
+## Fragment return values and interacting with the rest of your app

-Fragment returns are ignored on reruns so it's not recommended to define return values for your fragment functions.
+Streamlit ignores fragment return values during fragment reruns, so defining return values for your fragment functions is not recommended.
 Instead, if your fragment needs to share data with the rest of your app, use Session State.
 Fragments are just functions in your script, so they can access Session State, imported modules, and other Streamlit elements like containers.
 If your fragment writes to any container created outside of itself, note the following difference in behavior:

 - Elements drawn in the main body of your fragment are cleared and redrawn in place during a fragment rerun.
 Repeated fragment reruns will not cause additional elements to appear.
 - Elements drawn to containers outside the main body of fragment will not be cleared with each fragment rerun.
 Instead, Streamlit will draw them additively and these elements will accumulate until the next full-script rerun.